fleschutz/PowerShell/Docs/VoiceControl.md

 ------------
 1. Download and install *Serenade* from https://serenade.ai/.
 2. Download and install the *PowerShell Scripts*, then set the search path to it.
-3. Execute the PowerShell script: `./export-to-serenade.ps1 computer` - this creates a custom JavaScript file at `$HOME/.serenade/scripts/PowerShell.js` using the wake word 'computer'.
+3. Execute: `./export-to-serenade.ps1 computer` in the *PowerShell Scripts* - this creates a custom JavaScript file at `$HOME/.serenade/scripts/PowerShell.js` using the wake word 'computer'.
 Recommended wake words with a high detection rate are: "Alexa", "Computer", "Siri" and "Windows".

 Usage